bernardo-heberle/dcnl_rna_seq_els_vs_ct/nextflow_pipeline/README.md

 ## Directory structure and file description:

-##### nextflow.config: contains configuration setup, needs to be changed to adapat to the configuration of your local or High Performance Computing environment.
+##### nextflow.config: contains configuration setup, needs to be changed to adapt to the configuration of your local or High Performance Computing environment.

 ##### main.nf: main pipeline script, it takes three parameters: